mhuang03/mhua-ng/src/lib/thoughts/trivial.md

   published: true
 ---

-Get your very own proof help at [proofistrivial.com](https://proofistrivial.com), or visit the github repo [here](https://github.com/mhuang03/pftrivial).
+Get your very own proof help at [proofistrivial.com](https://proofistrivial.com), or visit the GitHub repo [here](https://github.com/mhuang03/pftrivial).

 ![Proof is Trivial!](/img/trivial.png)

 This little app was originally inspired by [theproofistrivial.com](https://www.theproofistrivial.com/), which is a bit of a long-standing in-joke website for the math people.
-A while ago I decided that the original was a little dated, and more importantly, could use a vocabulary update!
+A while ago I decided that the original was a little dated and, more importantly, could use a vocabulary update!

 ### the design

-The original website was quite simple: There were a couple different opening phrases, then the code would choose two nouns and two adjectives, handling plurals and "a(n)"s along the way.
+The original website was quite simple: there were a couple different opening phrases, then the code would choose two nouns and two adjectives, handling plurals and "a(n)"s along the way.

-However, I wanted to add _much_ more customizability, and ended up with 7 different lists for all the different nouns, adjectives, degrading statements, theorems, etc. I decided to use a homegrown (why? no idea.) almost markdown-esque syntax to handle the singular/plural, a/an, imperative/gerund, and random digit details, and stored the words in the form of newline-separated text files.
+However, I wanted to add _much_ more customizability and ended up with 7 different lists for all the different nouns, adjectives, degrading statements, theorems, etc. I decided to use a homegrown (why? no idea) almost markdown-esque syntax to handle the singular/plural, a/an, imperative/gerund, and random digit details, then stored the words in the form of newline-separated text files.

 The original website was written in a single all-in-one html file, which you can see [here](https://github.com/alangpierce/TheProofIsTrivial).
 I took this as a challenge (completely unnecessarily) to bundle **my** version into a single file as well.
-I managed get everything in one file (other than the Google analytics injection and the favicon) rather easily with the use of esbuild.
+I managed to get everything in one file (other than the Google Analytics injection and the favicon) rather easily with the use of esbuild.

 ### link sharing